sbt/sbt-jmh/README.md

 JMH about itself:
 -----------------

-JMH is a Java harness for building, running, and analysing nano/micro/milli/macro benchmarks written in Java and other languages targetting the JVM.
+JMH is a Java harness for building, running, and analysing nano/micro/milli/macro benchmarks written in Java and other languages targeting the JVM.

-Please read [nanotrusting nanotime](http://shipilev.net/blog/2014/nanotrusting-nanotime/) and other blog posts on microbenchmarking (or why most benchmarks are wrong) and make sure your benchmark is valid, before you set out to implement your benchmarks.
+Please read [nanotrusting nanotime](http://shipilev.net/blog/2014/nanotrusting-nanotime/) and other blog posts on micro-benchmarking (or why most benchmarks are wrong) and make sure your benchmark is valid, before you set out to implement your benchmarks.

 Versions